* Trump budget plan flags sale of half U.S. oil reserves

 * U.S. strategic reserves stand at 688 million barrels

-* Plan would undermine OPEC-led effort to tighten markets
+* Move would undermine OPEC-led effort to tighten markets

-* Move comes as Goldman warns of renewed 2018 oil glut (Updates throughout, changes dateline, previous SINGAPORE)
+* Move comes as Goldman warns of renewed 2018 oil glut (Adds comments, updates prices)

-LONDON, May 23 (Reuters) - Oil prices fell on Tuesday, weighed down by U.S. President Donald Trump's plan to sell off half the country's huge oil stockpile, threatening a future glut even as OPEC and its allies cut output to try and tighten the market.
+SINGAPORE, May 23 (Reuters) - Oil prices fell on Tuesday after U.S. President Donald Trump proposed the sale of half the country's strategic oil reserves in his budget plan, just as producer club OPEC and its allies are cutting output to tighten the market.

-The White House plan to sell off half of the nation's 688 million-barrel oil stockpile from 2018 to 2027 aims to raise $16.5 billion from October 2018, documents released by the administration late on Monday showed.
+The White House plan would gradually sell off half of the nation's emergency oil stockpile to raise $16.5 billion from October 2018, documents released by the administration late on Monday showed.

-Releasing reserves would add supplies to already high and rising U.S. production <C-OUT-T-EIA> of 9.3 million bpd, not far off levels of top suppliers Saudi Arabia and Russia.
+U.S. production <C-OUT-T-EIA> is already at 9.3 million bpd, not far off levels of top suppliers Saudi Arabia and Russia.

-Goldman Sachs has already warned of "risks for a renewed surplus later next year if OPEC and Russia's production rises to their expanding capacity and shale grows at an unbridled rate."
+The moves comes just after Goldman Sachs warned of "risks for a renewed surplus later next year if OPEC and Russia's production rises to their expanding capacity and shale grows at an unbridled rate."